Apple announces new personal AI 'Apple Intelligence,' and partners with OpenAI to bring ChatGPT support to Siri

 Apple also wants to extend the iPhone's privacy and security features to the cloud and further leverage AI.

-Private Cloud Compute allows Apple Intelligence to optimise computing power to meet more complex requests while protecting user privacy.
+Private Cloud Compute allows Apple Intelligence to optimize computing power to meet more complex requests while protecting user privacy.

 Additionally, Apple Intelligence models will run on specially built servers using Apple silicon.

-The Apple silicon server delivers privacy and security features from silicon to iPhone, leveraging the security properties of the Swift programming language to run software with a high degree of transparency.
+The Apple silicon server delivers privacy and security features from silicon to iPhone, leveraging the security properties of the Swift programming language to run software transparently.

 Apple Intelligence analyzes your request and determines whether it can be fulfilled on your device.

-If on-device processing is deemed impossible, Private Cloud Compute is used to send only the data relevant to the task to Apple silicon servers for processing.
+If on-device processing is deemed impossible, only the data relevant to the task will be sent to Apple silicon servers for processing using Private Cloud Compute.

 Apple never stores or has access to your data.